 - Gare de Lyon – the railway station is famous for its clock tower.

 - Place de la Bastille – this is where the infamous fortress of the Bastille once stood.
 Today the Opéra Bastille borders its east side.

 - Accor Arena (or palais omnisports de Paris-Bercy) – an indoor sports arena and concert hall (1984).

 - Place de la Nation – one of Paris’ largest public squares on the borderline with the 11th arrondissement.

-- Place Félix Eboué – the public square forms a crossroads with Avenue Daumesnil and Boulevard de Reuilly.
+- Place Félix Eboué – the public square crosses Avenue Daumesnil and Boulevard de Reuilly.
 In its centre is a monumental fountain, the Fontaine des Lions.

-- Le Grand Rocher – in the Bois de Vincennes, the ‘grand rocher’ (great rock) is an artificial mountain situated in the Paris zoo.
+- Le Grand Rocher – in the Bois de Vincennes, the ‘grand rocher’ (great rock) is an artificial mountain in the Paris Zoo.

 - Gare d’Austerlitz – the railway station that connects the French capital to the central regions of France (Orléans, Clermont-Ferrand and Toulouse).